Jill Biden wears medical boot after foot injury in Hawaii - NewsBreak

 Jill Biden wears medical boot after foot injury in Hawaii

-WASHINGTON (AP) — Jill Biden is wearing a medical boot following a recent foot injury on a Hawaiian beach.
+Jill Biden is wearing a medical boot following a recent foot injury on a Hawaii an beach.

 The boot was on the first lady's left foot Friday as she and President Joe Biden boarded a helicopter in Delaware to fly to the Camp David presidential retreat in Maryland.
 She also held onto crutches.